 Are unpaid internships worth your time?
 That depends on the internship in question.
 Not all companies can afford to pay interns with an as-of-yet-untested skill set.
 However, if you impress them enough, you could catapult yourself into a rollicking career.
 Sometimes you have to give first to receive.

 Whatever you decide, always pick with an eye to the future.
 Look for paid internships abroad that can help prop up your career in some way and teach you something worthwhile.
-Prioritize internships that give you stellar references or full-time employment opportunities.
+Prioritise internships that give you stellar references or full-time employment opportunities.

 You could hold out for an all-expenses-paid internship, but that might not be a realistic option.
 Often it’s best to be satisfied with an arrangement that offsets your living costs while helping propel your career forward.
 Do your research first before committing to either course of action.

 Internships are a pivotal moment in everyone’s life.
 They are often your first encounter with a professional environment, where you come across the pressure of deadlines, meetings and interactions with different people from diverse backgrounds.
 You must choose...